-Proxies that are signed and returned but do not contain instructions will be voted (1)FOR the election of the three nominees for Class III directors and the one nominee for Class II director, each as named herein, (2) FOR approval of the Company's 2006 Stock Incentive Plan, (3)FOR the ratification of BDO Seidman, LLP as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2006, and (4) in accordance with the best judgment of the named proxies on any other matters properly brought before the meeting.
+Proxies that are signed and returned but do not contain instructions will be voted (1)FOR the election of the three nominees for Class III directors, each as named herein; (2) FOR the proposal to (A) ratify the issuance of the Fornova Note; (B) ratify the Modification Agreement and approve any issuance of shares under the Modification Agreement that could result in the issuance of 20% or more of the Company's outstanding common stock; (C) amend the Fornova Note so as to reduce the conversion price to \$0.50 per share; and (D) issue 2,000,000 Series A and 500,000 Series B Warrants to purchase shares of the Company's common stock to Fornova and issue 3,920,139 Series A and 653,357 Series B Warrants to purchase shares of the Company's common stock to VPL; (3) FOR the approval of the Commonwealth Biotechnologies, Inc. 2009 Stock Incentive Plan; (4) FOR the ratification of Witt Mares, PLC as the Company's independent registered public accounting firm to audit the Company's financial statements for the fiscal year ended December 31, 2009; and (5) in accordance with the best judgment of the named proxies on any other matters properly brought before the meeting.